 Very often, people have trouble in all three of these areas.
 These separations are often most painfully experienced in the aftermath of trauma.
 Judith Herman, in her seminal book Trauma and Recovery (1997), describes how it can leave lasting marks in all these areas.
 “Traumatic events,” she writes, “call into question basic human relationships.
 They breach the attachments of family, friendship, love and community.
 They shatter the construction of the self that is formed and sustained in relation to others.
 They undermine the belief systems that give meaning to human experience.
 They violate the victim’s faith in a natural or divine order and cast the victim into a state of existential crisis.”

 I think that many people who come to Come Alive might identify in some way or other with this sense of separation.
 They may be prompted to come in response to a recent trauma or crisis, or they may have been struggling for a long time to find a better way to live.
 Come Alive and other core programs at The Haven offer opportunities to begin healing our separations and rifts, whether they are internal, in our relationships with others, or with something greater than ourselves.
 These opportunities come in many forms.
 If you’re interested to know more, have a look at our booklet Ideas in Action, a collection of Haven models that describe some of the central themes we explore in our programs.
 Even if you’ve seen these models before, you might find it interesting to look at them again through this lens of separation, and consider the human potential – and your own potential – for greater integrity and connection.

 Toby Macklin leads Come Alive, Living Alive Phase I, New Horizons: Phase III and the online Come Alive Integration program.
-Having lived and worked in Egypt, Cyprus, and the Czech Republic, he now works at the Vancouver Island Counselling Centre for Immigrants and Refugees, and has a private practice in Victoria focusing on healing and growth in the face of trauma.
+He works at the Vancouver Island Counselling Centre for Immigrants and Refugees, and has a private practice in Victoria, BC, focusing on healing and growth in the face of trauma.